OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/batch/batch-task-dependencies.md

         }
     }
 },
-// Task B depends on task A. Whether it becomes eligible toorun depends on how task A exits. new CloudTask("B", "cmd.exe /c echo B")
+// Task B depends on task A. Whether it becomes eligible to run depends on how task A exits. new CloudTask("B", "cmd.exe /c echo B")
 {
     DependsOn = TaskDependencies.OnId("A")